RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ]
 ---

 To deploy Redis Enterprise Software for Kubernetes, and get your Redis Enterprise cluster (REC) up and running, you'll need to do the following:

+- Create a new namespace in your Kubernetes cluster.
+- Download the operator bundle.
-- Download the operator bundle (contains images for Redis Enterprise, the operator, and the service rigger).
+- Apply the operator bundle and verify it's running
--
+- Create a Redis Enterprise cluster (REC)
+- Create a Redis Enterprise database (REDB)

 This guide works with most supported Kubernetes distributions.
-If you're using OpenShift, see Redis Enterprise on OpenShift]({{< relref "/kubernetes/deployment/openshift/_index.md" >}}).
-For details on what is currently supported, see [supported distributions].
+If you're using OpenShift, see [Redis Enterprise on OpenShift]({{< relref "/kubernetes/deployment/openshift/_index.md" >}}).
+For details on what is currently supported, see [supported distributions]({{<relref "/kubernetes/reference/supported_k8s_distributions.md">}}).

 ## Prerequisites